The-Yak-Collective/yakcollective/README.md

 ## TODO

 - [ ] Integrate in newsletters from `.automation/var/cache/pluto/newsletter/*`
-- [ ] Make sure that all all pages are linked to each other
+- [ ] Make sure that all all pages are linked to each other (and remove unused pages)
 - [ ] Make sure text works well everywhere
 	- [ ] Obsidian
 	- [ ] Foam